From System of Record to System of Context & Work

 | Vendor absorption | Acquired by HRIS | HiredScore → Workday (March 2024) |

 What this teaches.
 Bypass the SoR via labor delivery.
-Best plays: Mercor-style labor-as-a-service, vertical recruiting agents (clinical, sales, blue-collar) where outcome is measurable, compliance-automation wedges (immigration, multi-state payroll).
-Avoid horizontal HRIS replacement — Workday will eat them.
+Best plays: Mercor-style labor-as-a-service, vertical recruiting agents (clinical, sales, blue-collar) where outcome is measurable, and compliance-automation wedges (immigration, multi-state payroll).
+Avoid horizontal HRIS replacement.
+Workday will eat them.

 Valuation